-- The Mounting Pads Teak we offer are made of Oroko teak looks good and easy to work with, and can use spacer pads (unfinished edges) if needed on the H Bracket - The Mounting Pads Plastic we offer are made of HDPE (High-density polyethylene) easy to work with and light.
+- The Mounting Pads Teak we offer are made of Oroko teak looks good and easy to work with, and you can use spacer pads (sold with unfinished edges) if needed on the H Bracket - The Mounting Pads Plastic we offer are made of HDPE (High-density polyethylene) easy to work with, light, and long lasting.
 H spacer pads also available if needed. - > UHMWPE (has lots of brand names...
 Starboard) pricier